5 ways contract obligation management changes the game

 What is obligation management?

-As the name implies, obligation management is the process of ensuring that all parties to a contract are meeting their commitments and responding to any shortfalls according to the guidelines codified in the signed agreement.
-Key obligations for a contract might include:
+Through obligation management, you ensure all parties in a contract meet their responsibilities and respond to any shortfalls according to the guidelines codified in the signed agreement.

-- Delivery of promised goods and services
+• Delivery of promised goods and services

-- Payment rendered for goods and services received
+• Payment rendered for goods and services received

-- Application of volume discounts as they are earned
+• Application of volume discounts as they are earned

-- Application of credits for shortfalls, late delivery, or service disruption
+• Application of credits for shortfalls, late delivery, or service disruption

-- Negotiating the renewal or cancellation of the contract within a pre-agreed timeframe
+• Negotiating the renewal or cancellation of the contract within a pre-agreed time frame

 Why is obligation management important?

-5 ways strong obligation management changes the game:
+5 ways strong obligation management changes the game

 1. Avoid auto-renewals

-These days, a stunning percentage of contracts are designed to renew if not actively cancelled.
-These recurring contracts, as they are known, will define a period within which the buyer must either re-negotiate, or cancel, if they do not wish to simply renew the contract at the supplier’s proposed rate.
-At Agiloft, we hear all the time from organizations that realize they have missed the re-negotiation period and are now stuck with another year – or more! – of a product or service that they no longer require.
-When the renegotiation date is properly surfaced on all contracts, and entered into an automated notification flow, you can be confident that you will not end up with “zombie contracts” that continue for no better reason than that someone forgot to cancel them.
+At Agiloft, we hear all the time from organizations that realize they have missed the re-negotiation period and are now stuck with another year — or more! — of a product or service that they no longer require.
+When the renegotiation date is properly surfaced on all contracts and entered into an automated notification flow, you will not end up with “zombie contracts” that continue for no better reason than that someone forgot to cancel them

 2. Never miss a discount

-Discounts may be triggered by all sorts of things, from reaching volume thresholds to service disruptions.
-One thing that tends to be consistent all the way across the board, however, is that these discounts need to be claimed.
-Elevating the profile of all discount possibilities and connecting them to operational systems like CRM and ERP, can mean the difference between knowing it’s time to claim a discount or rebate, or not.
-Contracts that specify compensation for high volumes, exceeded quality levels, or unanticipated disruptions, can be exceptionally valuable – so long as the details are folded into operational execution.
+Elevating the profile of all discount possibilities and connecting them to operational systems like Customer Relationship Management (CRM) and Enterprise Resource Planning (ERP) can mean the difference between knowing it’s time to claim a discount or rebate or not.
+Contracts that specify compensation for high volumes, exceeded quality levels, or unanticipated disruptions can be exceptionally valuable — so long as the details are folded into operational execution.

 3. Manage compliance risk